 Fortunately, proving liability for a railroad accident is not always a difficult process.
 Since FELA requires railroad employers to take a lot of unique safety measures and act decisively to protect their workers from harm, even a small slipup—from a broken safety device to an unnoticed hazardous condition—could confer liability under FELA.
 Importantly, the railroad employer need only be a part of the cause of the injury.
 However, it is still generally best to work with a New York railroad laborer injury attorney to make a FELA claim successful.

-A key advantage that FELA claims have over workers’ compensation is the breadth of damages for which a FELA claim compensate an injured railroad worker.
+A key advantage that FELA claims have over workers’ compensation is the breadth of damages for which a FELA claim compensates an injured railroad worker.
 While workers’ compensation insurance only covers certain economic losses, a successful FELA claim could provide recovery for both economic and non-economic damages, including past and future medical expenses, past and future loss of income, and past and future physical and emotional distress.

 Furthermore, if a railroad laborer’s workplace injury is ultimately fatal, their surviving immediate family members are also eligible to pursue compensation under FELA.
 This compensation typically goes to a worker’s surviving wife and/or children, but if none of those parties are available, it could alternatively go to the worker’s surviving parents or other family members such as siblings.